Justin Herbert Player Prop Bets for NFL Week 11 | Los Angeles vs. Pittsburgh 11/21/2021

 Season Stats

-- He's also contributed on the ground, with 117 rushing yards (13.0 ypg) on 30 carries with two rushing touchdowns.
+- He has added 117 rushing yards (13.0 ypg) on 30 carries while scoring two touchdowns on the ground.

 - Herbert has thrown 50 passes in the red zone this season, 49.5% of his team's red zone plays.